davidlublink/php_piano/README.md

 # php_piano
 A piano, in PHP.

+**This project is abandoned.
+PHP lacks ioctl, read and write commands which are essential for interacting with i2c.**

 This project will use MCP23017 chips combined with a raspberry pi to scan an 88 key ( 178 button ) matrix keyboard and will pass the information to a synthesizer ( likely fluidsynth ) which will generate the sounds we want.